 Sexual Selection Theory and Mitonuclear Mate Choice

-Over 150 years ago, Darwin explained why male animals are ornamented--female animals are attracted to ornamentation during mate choice.
+Over 150 years ago, Darwin proposed that male animals are ornamented because female animals are attracted to ornamentation during mate choice.
 This powerful insight has been corroborated in a diverse array of species of animals.
 The question that haunted Darwin to his deathbed remains unresolved: why do females assess ornamentation when choosing mates?

 We are working on a new theory to explain the evolution of ornamental traits.
 In a recent theoretical sketch (Hill and Johnson 2013) we hypothesized that it is the need for females to locate mates with nuclear genes that will express in mitochondria (N-mt genes) that are compatible with her mitochondrial genes (mt genes) that has driven the evolution of female choice for ornamental traits.
 The products of N-mt and mt genes form complexes in the mitocondria that enable oxidative phosphorylation (OXPHOS) and hence that are responsible for energy production.
 Any incompatibility between N-mt and mt genes will lead to reduced energy efficiency and loss of functionality.